-Each participant gets a paddle so that you can help out and power your raft.
-You will receive all the paddling instruction that you need to become a great paddler!
-On some occasions, younger paddlers on our float trips may not be active paddlers for part of the trip.
+Each participant gets a paddle so that you can lend a hand and power your raft.
+You will receive all the paddling instruction that you need to become a successful paddler!
+On some occasions, younger paddlers on our float trips may not be active paddlers for all/part of the trip.

 Everyone on the river must wear an approved life jacket (this includes all rafters, guides, and safety kayakers).
 We will provide you with a life jacket and check to see that you are wearing it correctly prior to getting on the water.
 Safety is our number 1 priority.

 Check your clothing labels.
 You are looking for “synthetic,” “wicking” material (but not a cotton blend).
 Most workout/exercise clothing and ski/snowboard clothing is made of a synthetic material – but read the label – if it says cotton, you shouldn’t wear it.

 If you plan to wear glasses or sunglasses on the water, be sure to stop in at our gift shop when you arrive at the River House.
 We’ll help you to fit your glasses to a set of croakies straps to help prevent them from coming off during your trip.
 Cost is approx $7-$8.